xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 5.1.1 Atomic transaction requirement

-The analysis note, [2.2](#2.2), wrote that the choice to modify the implementation of the cut/paste operation such that IDs would not be change would result in a transaction that was not atomic.
+The analysis note, [2.2](#2.2), wrote that the choice to modify the implementation of the cut/paste operation such that IDs would not be changed would result in a transaction that was not atomic.
 This was true.
 However, the implementation proposed by this design will result in an atomic transaction.
 It will result in a move that adheres to the ACID properties of transactions.
 That is,